Class DefaultCoordinateSystemAxis

 nameMatches

-if either the primary name or at least one alias matches the specified string.
-This method performs all the searh done by the super-class, with the addition of special processing for latitudes and longitudes:"Lat"
+Returnstrueif either the primary name or at least one alias matches the specified string.
+This method performs all the searh done by the super-class, with the addition of special processing for latitudes and longitudes:"Lat","Latitude"and"Geodetic latitude"are considered equivalent."Lon","Longitude"and"Geodetic longitude"are considered equivalent.

 The above special cases are needed in order to workaround a conflict in specifications: ISO 19111 explicitly state that the latitude and longitude axis names shall be "Geodetic latitude" and "Geodetic longitude", will legacy OGC 01-009 (where WKT is defined) said that the default values shall be "Lat" and "Lon".